Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-To execute policy gradient updates, we compute the exact Gaussian log-probability per step.
-By flattening the spatial sequence over all points and $x/y$ coordinate channels (indexed by $d$), the log-probability is formulated as:
+Since HouseDiffusion parameterizes each reverse diffusion transition as a Gaussian distribution, policy optimization can recompute the corresponding log-probability under the current parameters $\theta$.
+By flattening the spatial sequence over all points and $x/y$ coordinate channels (indexed by $d$), we obtain

 where the mean vector $\boldsymbol{\mu}_{\theta}$ and variance vector $\boldsymbol{\sigma}^2_t$ are directly retrieved from the diffusion reverse kernel.